Charanpreet-Singh-AI/Sharepoint-Docs/README.md

-Sample documentation for performing CRUD operations on a SharePoint list in SharePoint Online using JavaScript in the Modern Script Editor web part:
+Here's the documentation for performing CRUD operations (Read, Insert, Update, and Delete) on a SharePoint list in SharePoint Online using JavaScript in the Modern Script Editor web part:

 ## Performing CRUD Operations on SharePoint List using JavaScript in Modern Script Editor